Image source: Gensler.

 - Change CCA policies and procedures

-- Ensure at least 40 per cent of the CCA staff are BIPOC, members of the LGBTQ+ community, persons with disabilities, people with different religious backgrounds, and/or women (target: end of 2025)
+- Ensure at least 40 per cent of the CCA staff are BIPOC, members of the LGBTQ2S+ community, persons with disabilities, people with different religious backgrounds, and/or women (target: end of 2025)

 - Revise Human Resources (HR) policies to foster an inclusive recruitment environment